Zeel200/Zeel200/Readme.md

   - [Treact](https://zeel200.github.io/treact/)

 ## About Me
-I'm passionate about software engineering and always eager to learn new things.
+I'm passionate about frontend engineering and am always eager to learn new things.
 Let's connect and collaborate! 🚀

 ## Linkedin
 https://www.linkedin.com/in/zeelpatel03/